-These students will be added to the Gifted and Talented Register from which teachers can plan challenge and enrichment of students learning in order to achieve according to their potential.
+These students will be added to our Gifted and Talented Register from which teachers can plan challenge and enrichment of students learning in order to achieve according to their potential.
+Provision for Gifted and Talented is monitored by the Student Enrichment Leaders and the SENCO.